Haddox/prot_stab_analysis_pipeline/README.md

 * `--fastq_dir` : a path to a directory that has the deep-sequencing data in the form of unassembled paired-end FASTQ files for all samples in the experiment.

 * `--experimental_summary_file` : the path to a CSV file with a variety of metadata for each sample in the experiment, where samples are rows and columns are different pieces of metadata.
 See [here](data/Rocklin_2017_Science/experimental_summary.csv) for an example.
 This file is based on the `experiments.csv` file from the Rocklin et al. study, but contains come additional columns, and is also missing certain columns that will be added in later by the analysis code.
-The columns must include:
+The columns must be comma-delimited and must include:
     * `experiment_id` : a unique ID for the entire experiment (**need to decide if I want to use this somehow**)
     * `protease_type` : the protease associated with the sample (e.g., "trypsin" or "chymotrypsin")
     * `selection_strength` : the index of the selection step associated with the sample, following the indexing scheme used in the Rocklin et al. study.
 The standard range of these values is normally: 0-6, where "0" corresponds to the naive library that has not been exposed to protease and "6" corresponds to the library that has been challenged with the highest concentration of protease.